Sarshinisakthi/Data-structures-/README.md

 1. Implement a C Program to find MST for the given graph using Prim's Algorithm
 2. Implement a C Program to find MST for the given graph using Kruskal's Algorithm

+Day 17:

+1. Implement a C Program to find the shortest path for the given weighted directed graph using Dijkstra's Algorithm
+2. Implement a C Program to find MST shortest path for the given unweighted directed graph using Dijkstra's Algorithm